Classics Program

 Become part of a community of thinkers

 As a student in the Classics Program at Butler you’ll work closely with a small, but dedicated faculty.
-Classes averaging 5-15 students give you greater opportunity to engage directly with faculty and with each other.
+Language classes average 5-15 students while other courses cap at 25 which give you greater opportunity to engage directly with faculty and with each other.

 Engage with the Ancient World

-Faculty lead student groups to Rome and the Bay of Naples, where they consider how Roman literature impacts our experience of sites like the Coliseum, the Vatican, and Pompeii.
+Recent faculty-led trips include Roman Perspectives Among the Ruins, where students consider how Roman literature impacts our experience of sites like the Coliseum, the Vatican, and Pompeii.
 Other students have joined Classics faculty on a five-week archaeology dig in Greece.
 During their stay, students are introduced to a variety of museums and get practical training in the basics of modern archaeology.
-Students also have the opportunity to work as an intern for the Ancient Mediterranean Culture and Archaeology lab, which connects the Butler and Indianapolis communities with the material remains of antiquity.

 Credit for Past Knowledge